tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 #### Add user level parameters

-Add user level parameters in the user_data object in the payload.
+Add user level parameters to the `user_data` object in the payload.
 Accepted values: strings, integers, floats, and JSON.

 These parameters can be overridden by adding [user parameters](https://github.com/tommasomoretti/nameless-analytics-server-client-tracker-tag/#user-parameters) in the Nameless Analytics Server-side client tag.